-Soil class makes up one of the three components of the Land Use Capability Classification (LUC).
+Soil class makes up one of the three components of the Land Use Capability (LUC) classification.
 The LUC categorises different kinds of land according to those properties that determine its capacity for long-term sustained production.
 The LUC has three basic components – class, subclass and unit (Landcare Research 2009).

 Soil class is used the most and classifies land from I (the most versatile and productive class) to VIII (the class with most limitations).
-Soil Classes I, II, and III are considered high quality soils within Matamata-Piako District Council’s District Plan.
+Soil Classes I, II, and III are considered high quality soils within the Matamata-Piako District Plan.

 The subclass divides the land in each class according to the major kind of limitation to its use.
 The subclasses are erodibility, wetness, soil or climate.